Project identifier model constraint doesn't match with text_project_identifier_info and JS-generated identifiers

 - change the textual hint and JS-project identifier generation script to match the actual model constraint — which is to allow project identifiers starting with a number, dash or underscore.

 I think that the second solution is the best, because that won't affect already existing projects with identifiers starting with these characters.
 I'd like to get some feedback on this matter before we make a change either way.

-#3 Updated by Jean-Philippe Lang about 1 month ago
+#3 Updated by Jean-Philippe Lang 3 months ago

 - Status changed from New to Closed